albertsoima/human_vs_robot/README.md

 # Machine Learning Group Project
-## Author: Albert Ma, Lin Chen, Vincent Rideout
+## Authors: Albert Ma, Lin Chen, Vincent Rideout

 ### Intrduction
 We were able to achieve AUC ROC score of 0.9207 and scored the top 23% in the Kaggle leaderboard.